mkobar/foodloop/README.md

 foodloop
 ========

-Tinder for food - prototype
+Tinder for food - prototype - from Startup Weekend NYC Food Edition 2014

+Built with codiqa.com for Android